minihazel/AE-FreePouch/README.md

-# hazelify-FreeContainers-1.0.2
+# hazelify-Cases-1.0.3
 Developed by hazelify as part of the JET / AE project.
 Designed to help fellow singleplayer gamers expand and customize containers in the game.

 # Info
-FreeContainers is an AE exclusive mod that allows any items to be stored in any containers in-game.
+Cases is an AE exclusive mod that allows any items to be stored in any containers in-game.

 This version is 12.11 exclusive which is likely to never be released.
-Refer to [my 12.9 version](https://github.com/minihazel/12.9-FreeContainers) for a 12.9 compatible version!
+Refer to [my 12.9 version](https://github.com/minihazel/12.9-Cases) for a 12.9 compatible version!

 By default, the [Aquamari](https://escapefromtarkov.fandom.com/wiki/Aquamari_water_bottle_with_filter) and [USEC MRE](https://escapefromtarkov.fandom.com/wiki/MRE_ration_pack) are filtered for the [S I C C pouch](https://escapefromtarkov.fandom.com/wiki/S_I_C_C_Organizational_pouch) to show users how to filter items by themselves.